vudat081299/RecordFastProject/README.md

 # Where output saved?
 > + Output is saved in document folder of this app in file manager on iPhone.
 > # How to take data?
-> + Connect to a MacOS PC.
+> + Method 1: Connect to a MacOS PC.
-> + Access file manager and upload to anywhere you want.
+> + Method 2: Access file manager on iPhone and upload to anywhere you want.

 # Note
 > + This project record and extract .wav file.